Reason.fm Logo

 What listening habits reveal over time

 One pattern shows up consistently when you look at listening behavior over several years.
 When budgets tighten, people often cut services, platforms, or subscriptions.
 Their listening routines, however, tend to remain surprisingly stable.
-Podcast hours don’t fluctuate much in those moments, partly because listening is already woven into daily life.
-It doesn’t feel like an extra decision or an added expense.
+Podcast hours don't fluctuate much in those moments, partly because listening is already woven into daily life.
+It doesn't feel like an extra decision or an added expense.
 It feels habitual.
+Edison Research's Infinite Dial series shows that weekly podcast listening in the US grew from 24% of the 12+ population in 2020 to 34% in 2024—steady growth even through economic uncertainty and post-pandemic shifts in media consumption.

 Another recurring pattern has to do with trust.
 Listeners are more receptive to messages in podcasts, not because they enjoy being persuaded, but because the voice feels familiar.
 The tone is conversational.
 The context is predictable.
 That familiarity lowers resistance and increases attention, even when the listener is not actively looking to act on anything.
+According to a 2024 Edison Research "Super Listeners" report, 51% of weekly podcast listeners say they pay more attention to ads in podcasts than in any other medium.

 Finally, long-form listening changes timing.
 Podcasts rarely trigger immediate reactions.
 Instead, they shape recall.
 An idea or recommendation sits in memory and resurfaces later, when it becomes relevant.
 This delayed effect explains why podcast influence is often underestimated.
 The impact isn't loud or instant.
 It's gradual, and it lasts.